 Rest assured, there’s more to Bloomsbury than just libraries and universities.
 The Brunswick Centre right by Russell Square tube station is a great place to eat and shop, and there are a myriad of pubs, wine bars and restaurants dotted around the area, many of them specifically catering for the vibrant student community of Bloomsbury.
 It’s also close to the West End with its cinemas, theatres, clubs, popular shopping areas such as Oxford Street and Regent Street, and Covent Garden with all of its cafés, market stalls and street performers.
 St. Pancras station, the terminal for Eurostar trains to Paris and Brussels, is a short walk from Russell Square.
 This Grade I listed building is celebrated for its stunning Victorian architecture and is also earning a reputation as a great spot for eating and shopping.

 New to Bloomsbury

-A new Farmers Market at Torrington Square (between SOAS and Birkbeck).
-The market will offer a range of fruit, vegetables and meat plus plenty of tempting cakes, pies and breads too, all locally grown and freshly made.
+A Farmers Market at Torrington Square (between SOAS and Birkbeck).
+The market offers a range of food plus plenty of tempting cakes, pies and breads too, all locally grown and freshly made.
 For more visit http://www.lfm.org.uk/markets/bloomsbury/